-Role of Fluid Dynamics ©2018 by L. Martinelli
+Role of Fluid Dynamics ©2022 by L. Martinelli

-Sometimes the two combine Introduction
+Sometimes the two combine

-Role of Fluid Dynamics © 2018 by L. Martinelli Engine Cooling: require heat exchange between the engine and the outside air (either direct or via a radiator).
-Overview of Aerodynamic forces on ground vehicles.
+Role of Fluid Dynamics ©2022 by L. Martinelli

+- Fluid dynamics of carburation.
+Otto cycle engines used for the propulsion motorcycle either two-stroke or four-stroke they require a premixed air-fuel mixture ( commercial gasoline, special gasolines for certain competitive uses or, in some rare cases , methyl alcohol and/or ethyl ) that can be ignited by the spark produced by a spark plug . - Engine Cooling: require heat exchange between the engine and the outside air (either direct or via a radiator). - Overview of Aerodynamic forces on ground vehicles.
 On a streighaway these are drag (opposing the motion), downforce.